leangjia/blender_docs/manual/render/cycles/world_settings.rst

 Sampling Method
    Distance
-      For dense volumes lit from far away *Distance* sampling is usually more efficient.
+      For dense volumes lit from far away *Distance* sampling is more efficient in most cases.
-      World volumes usually should use not this setting.
+      Usually this shouldn't be used for World volumes.
    Equiangular
       If you have got a light inside or near the volume then *equiangular* sampling is better.
    Multiple Importance